imzacm/ZHelper/README.md

 # ZHelper
-A collection of libraries that I use in a lot of projects, feel free to modify them for your use
+A collection of libraries that I use in a lot of projects, feel free to modify them for your use.

+This module is under the MIT license - see the LICENSE file.